 Each community has a wealth of expertise to be tapped for CHNA development.
-For this reason, a Town Hall is the perfect forum to gather community insight and provide an atmosphere to objectively consensus build and prioritize county health issues.
+For this reason, a town hall is the perfect forum to gather community insight and provide an atmosphere to objectively consensus build and prioritize county health issues.

 All Town Hall priority-setting and scoring processes involve the input of key stakeholders in attendance.
 Individuals and organizations attending the Town Halls were critically important to the success of the CHNA.
-The following list outlines partners invited to the Town Hall: local hospital, public health community, mental health community, free clinics, community- based clinics, service providers, local residents, community leaders, opinion leaders, school leaders, business leaders, local government, faith-based organizations and persons (or organizations serving them), people with chronic conditions, uninsured community members, low income residents and minority groups.
+The following list outlines partners invited to Town Hall: local hospital, public health community, mental health community, free clinics, community-based clinics, service providers, local residents, community leaders, opinion leaders, school leaders, business leaders, local government, faith-based organizations and persons (or organizations serving them), people with chronic conditions, uninsured community members, low income residents and minority groups.

-To prep for the community- wide Town Hall, three neighborhood roundtables were organized to collect specific local health issues.
-Roundtables sessions were held at Avondale East NET on 9/11/18 and at Silver Lake Methodist and Oakland Community Center on Sept.
-13, 2018.
-Note: For all 3 RT sessions, a formal moderator guide was used (see Section V for reference).
+To prep for community wide Town Hall, three neighborhood roundtables were organized to collect specific local health issues.
+Roundtables sessions were held at Avondale East NET on 9/11/18 and at Silver Lake Methodist & Oakland Community Center on 9/13.
+Note: For all 3 RT sessions, a formal moderator guide was used (see Sec V for reference).

-Shawnee County Kansas (Stormont Vail Health and Shawnee County Health Department) town hall was held on Thursday, Sept.
-27th, 2018 at the Shawnee County Health Department in Topeka, KS.
-Vince Vandehaar and Austin Jackson (SVH) facilitated this 90-minute session with fifty-six (56) attendees.
-(Note: a detailed roster of Town Hall attendees is in Section V a).
+Shawnee County Kansas (Stormont Vail Health and Shawnee County Health Department) town hall was held on Thursday, September 27th, 2018 at the Shawnee County Health Department in Topeka, KS.
+Vince Vandehaar and Austin Jackson (SVH) facilitated this 1 1⁄2 hour session with fifty-six (56) attendees.
+(Note: a detail roster of Town Hall attendees is listed in Section V a).